nuts-foundation/bolts/eoverdracht/specification.md

 Accept: Application/fhir+json
 ```

-The access token from step 6 is added to the `Authorization` header as bearer token.
+The access token from step 3 is added to the `Authorization` header as bearer token.
 The `Accept` header must be set correctly for a FHIR API call.

-**8-9** The receiving system validates the call.
+**5-6** The receiving system validates the call.
 It checks the access token and makes sure the notification is intended for one of its customers.
 It may do additional validations if needed.
 In the diagram the validation is handled by the Nuts node.

-**10** If all is well, the receiving system must answer with a `202 Accepted` HTTP status code.
+**7** If all is well, the receiving system must answer with a `202 Accepted` HTTP status code.
 If something went wrong, the receiving system may return a `40x` or `50x` HTTP status code.
 When returning a `400` status code, a body may be included.
 If a body is included, this must be a FHIR STU3 [OperationOutcome](http://hl7.org/fhir/STU3/operationoutcome.html).
 The `Content-Type` header must be set accordingly.

 ### 5. Task retrieval & updates

 ### 6. Data retrieval

+### 7. Aanmeldbericht

+### 8. Overdrachtsbericht•

 ### 4.2 Data uitwisselingen